 English language requirement

-Your degree programme offer letter tells you the English language requirements for your degree programme.
+Your offer letter tells you the English language requirements for your degree programme.
 Alternatively, you can check the English language requirements on individual degree programme pages.

 |Current IELTS score or equivalent in accepted test||Recommended course||Dates||Cost||Apply|

-The application deadline is three weeks before the course start date.
+The application deadline is five weeks before the course start date.

 Conditional or standalone offer